 When full voltage is connected across the stator terminals of an induction motor, large current is drawn by the windings.
-This is because, at starting (i.e. before the rotor starts rotating) the induction motor behaves as a short circuited transformer with its secondary, i.e. the rotor separated from the primary, i.e. the stator by a small air-gap.
+This is because, at starting (i.e., before the rotor starts rotating) the induction motor behaves as a short circuited transformer.
+The short circuited, i.e., secondary, i.e., the rotor is separated from the primary, i.e., the stator by a small air-gap.

 At starting, when the rotor is at standstill, emf is induced in the rotor circuit exactly similar to the emf induced in the secondary winding of a transformer.
 This induced emf of the rotor will circulate a very large current through its windings.
+The primary will draw very large current from the supply mains to balance the rotor ampere-turns.
+To limit the stator and rotor currents at starting to a safe value, it may be necessary to reduce the stator supply voltage to a lower value.